In 2004, Kameyama, a town of 50,000 people in central Japan, boomed when Sharp Corp. (6753) started making liquid-crystal-display panels there.

 Japan’s electronics industry is in crisis.
 Sharp, Sony Corp.
 (6758) and Panasonic Corp.
 (6752) had combined losses of more than $20 billion last year and are cutting tens of thousands of jobs.
 Having the most-advanced technology -- once a key strength of Japanese manufacturers -- matters less as consumers increasingly pay attention to content, apps and user-friendliness rather than hardware specifications.
 The yen’s rise to record levels against the dollar in 2011 added to the companies’ misery.

 “Japan’s tech industry is just like the U.S. auto industry in the past,” said Makoto Kikuchi, chief executive officer at Myojo Asset Management Japan Co., a Tokyo-based hedge fund advisory firm.
 “They think people will buy their products, but they’re not focusing on what consumers really want, which is good enough quality at the best price.”

 Sony, Sharp and Panasonic now have a combined market capitalization of about $29 billion, compared with Sony’s peak valuation of about $120 billion in 1999.
-Apple Inc. (AAPL)’s market capitalization is $601 billion and Samsung’s is $173 billion.
+Apple Inc. (AAPL:US)’s market capitalization is $601 billion and Samsung’s is $173 billion.